 - If you have an audience, test the idea by asking your followers if they would be interested in such challenge

-- Brainstorm the title, content and work out how many days the challenge will be (pst…some people don’t like to be challenged, so you may want to call it something else.
+- Brainstorm the title, content and work out how many days the challenge will run for (pst…some people don’t like to be challenged, so you may want to call it something else.
 Try workshop, experience, mini-course, training)

-Don’t worry about giving away too much but also try not to overwhelm your audience.
+Don’t worry about giving away too much but try not to overwhelm your audience with information.